ADGEfficiency/dsr-rl/notes/markdown/4_dqn_extensions.md

 ![fig](../../assets/images/section_3/exp_replay.png){ width=30%, height=30% }

-Naive experience replay randomly samples experience
-- learning occurs at the same frequency as experience
+Experience replay liberates agents from learning from experience as sampled.
+Prioritized experience replay liberates agents from learning from experience in the same frequency as experienced.

-But some experience is more useful for learning than others
-- we can measure how useful experience is by the temporal difference error
+But some experience is more useful for learning than others.
+Prioritized experience replay quantifies the value of experience using the temporal difference error.
+Evidence of more frequent replay of high temporal difference error experiences has been found in the hippocampus of rodents.

 $$ error = r + \gamma Q(s', a) - Q(s,a) $$

-TD error measures suprise
-- this transition gave a higher or lower reward than our value function expected
+The temporal difference error can be thought of a measure of surprise - a high temporal difference error means that the experienced transition gave a different reward than the value function expected.

 Non-random sampling introduces two problems